Managing Configuration with Helm¶

 Add Default Collectors¶

-, append the parameter at the end of default_enabled_inputs
+Add rum by appending the parameter to the end of default_enabled_inputs.

 ..